-- Individually assigned peripheral equipment (mice/keyboards/handsets/chairs) should be provided. - A dedicated building entrance that is a significant distance from all other employees should be provided for all personnel working in the control center. - Outside visitors should not be allowed in control centers (e.g., no tours or non-essential personnel from the same organization). - Additional access restrictions, such as limiting visitors or nonessential meetings within spaces in proximity to control centers, should be implemented. - Non-badged contractors/vendors should be screened with a health questionnaire and temperature check before being allowed onsite for deliveries, repairs, etc., and access during this time should be limited to critical activities only. - Crews on shift work schedules should be segregated.
+- Individually assigned peripheral equipment (mice/keyboards/handsets/chairs) should be provided. - A dedicated building entrance that is a significant distance from all other employees should be provided for all personnel working in the control center. - Outside visitors should not be allowed in control centers (e.g., no tours or non-essential personnel from the same organization). - Additional access restrictions, such as limiting visitors or non-essential meetings within spaces in proximity to control centers, should be implemented. - Non-badged contractors/vendors should be screened with a health questionnaire and temperature check before being allowed onsite for deliveries, repairs, etc., and access during this time should be limited to critical activities only. - Crews on shift work schedules should be segregated.
 System operators should be split (days/nights or split individual shifts) between primary and backup control centers.
 Operating night shifts and day shifts in different locations will provide a 12-hour window between occupation (e.g., allow for enhanced cleaning). - Control room operators should be reduced to minimum (active desks), and they should be rotated in and out on a 7-day or 14-day schedule.
-(Be cautious of length of shifts when considering length of time.) - Business continuity plans should have clearly defined thresholds and procedures for initiating organization shelter-in-place, sequestration, and quarantining of control center personnel. - 1.
+(Be cautious of length of shifts when considering length of time.) - Business continuity plans should have clearly defined thresholds and procedures for initiating organization shelter-in-place, sequestration, and quarantining of control center personnel as defined in the "Sequestration Guidelines and Considerations" section of this Resource Guide. - 1.
 Shelter-in-place: State directive to operate/reside within the location (building) one currently is located. - 2.
 Sequestration: Protective sequestration involves physical isolation to protect a healthy population from a pandemic.
-Requires a degree of certainty that the population is healthy via testing, rather than an assumption of health, lest the entire sequestered employee population is compromised. - 3.
-Quarantining: A state of physical isolation due to potential exposure prior to reintroduction into a healthy employee population. - A complete healthy shift should be sequestered and held in reserve for extreme scenarios such as when minimum staffing levels cannot be met. - A resource plan should be developed for potential use of retirees, supervisors, managers, and engineers with the requisite skills to backfill control room operator and support staff in the event staffing is reduced due to COVID-19 infections.
+Requires a degree of certainty that the population is healthy via testing, rather than an assumption of health, lest the entire sequestered employee population is compromised.

+3. Quarantining: A state of physical isolation due to potential exposure prior to reintroduction into a healthy employee population.